Achievable logoAchievable logo

 Total = -$70

-A bank failure occurs when customers request withdrawals exceeding the amount of liquid cash the bank maintains.
-The example above is a basic version of this situation.
-In the real world, bank failures can amount to billions in losses (e.g., the Silicon Valley Bank failure in 2023).
-The two leading factors are almost always the same - bad bank investments and a “run on the bank” (many customers request withdrawals at once).
+A bank failure occurs when customers request withdrawals that exceed the liquid cash the bank has available.
+This example is a simplified version of that situation.
+In the real world, bank failures can involve billions in losses (e.g., the Silicon Valley Bank failure in 2023).
+The two leading factors are usually the same: poor bank investments and a “run on the bank” (many customers requesting withdrawals at once).

-FDIC insurance protects bank customers from these situations.
-Without this insurance, customers could lose some or all their money if their bank failed.
-FDIC insurance covers customer deposits up to $250,000 per bank on a per customer basis.
-For example, let’s assume an individual maintains the following accounts:
+FDIC insurance protects bank customers in these situations.
+Without it, depositors could lose some or all of their money if the bank failed.
+FDIC insurance covers customer deposits up to $250,000 per bank on a per-customer / per-ownership-category basis.
+For example, assume an individual has:

 • Individual savings account with $250,000